timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 155-ACCEPTANCE OF GIFTS AND SERVICES/CHAPTER 155-ACCEPTANCE OF GIFTS AND SERVICES.md

   * (A) the acceptance of the gift or the imposition of the naming-rights condition would reflect unfavorably upon the United States, as provided in subsection (d)(2); or

-  * (B) the real property to be subject to the condition, or portion thereof, has been named by an act of Congress.
+  * (B) the real or personal property to be subject to the condition, or portion thereof, has been named by an act of Congress.

 * (4) The Secretaries concerned shall issue uniform regulations governing the circumstances under which gifts conditioned on naming rights may be accepted, appropriate naming conventions, and suitable display standards.

+* (5) In this subsection, the term "eligible entity" means each of the following:

+  * (A) The United States Military Academy, the Naval Academy, the Air Force Academy, and the Coast Guard Academy.

+  * (B) The professional military education schools listed in section 2162(d) of this title and the Defense Acquisition University.

+  * (C) A military museum.

 * (f) PAYMENT OF EXPENSES.—The Secretary concerned may pay all necessary expenses in connection with the conveyance or transfer of a gift, devise, or bequest accepted under this section.